WICG/view-transitions/overflow-on-replaced-elements.md

 overflow-clip-margin: content-box;
 ```

 Developers can override these to customize the behaviour as needed.
-The replaced elements created by Shared Element Transitions use `overflow: visible`.
+The replaced elements created by View Transitions use `overflow: visible`.